another day in quarantene. Hooray!

-Yeahhh… nice colors… and so many.
-So now you think of course that this is a fictional example.
-German is weird but it can’t be THAT twisted.
-Well, it might be at times… it is not a nice sentence and yet not too far fetched.
-But to console you a bit… 200 years ago it was WAY WORSE… try to read Kleist.
+Well… yes, it was a bit over the top maybe, but it’s not too far fetched.
+And before you complain… 200 years ago it was WAY WORSE… try to read Kleist.
 He just does not know how to finish a sentence.
 Anyway… back to aussehen.

-If you look like something or someone the German preposition to use is wie.
+If you look like something or someone the German word to use for that comparison is wie.

 - Du siehst aus wie ein Engel.

 - Die Küche sieht aus wie ein Schlachtfeld aus dem zweiten Weltkrieg.

 Die Küche sieht wie ein Schlachtfeld aus dem zweiten Weltkrieg aus.

 - The kitchen looks like a battle field from world war 2.

 And here, we can see something particular with regards to sentence structure.
 As beginners, we learn that the prefix has to go to the end of the sentence.
 And in the very long sentence we had earlier, it also had to be at the end.
 For sentences with wie, however, it’s a bit different.